 Over time, some masonry fireplaces have been converted to gas for ease of use, energy savings, and air quality improvement.
 Coupled with logs made from cement and steel, the warmth of a gas fireplace can evoke a similar sentiment to the wood burning fireplace, offering improved energy efficiency without major changes to a home’s architecture or heating systems.

-When using vented units inside a home, we often frame out a chimney on the exterior of the house that we finish with thin brick.
+When using vented units inside a home, we work to frame out a chimney on the exterior of the house that we finish with thin brick.
 In this way, cost savings are realized and the timeless character of a home is maintained.
-Prefabricated wood burning fireboxes are vented with steel flues which travel up and out of the home via the framed chimney box, and gas units are typically vented by small metal boxes on the exterior of the home.
+Prefabricated wood burning fireboxes are vented with steel flues which travel up and out of the home via the framed chimney box, and gas units are usually vented via small metal boxes on the exterior of the home.
 When possible, we locate the gas-burning vents on the thin brick and have them camouflaged by decorative painters to blend completely into the brickwork itself.